The History of Outdoor Showers: From Ancient Origins to Modern Oasis

 Cold Showers in Ancient Greece

-Those wishing to bathe stood aside while a slave poured water from a hole.
-Over time, public showers with lead pipes and intricately carved shower heads became common, especially in gyms.
+The ancient Greeks created what we now know as the modern shower.
+These showers originally consisted of a simple hole in the wall.
+Those wishing to bathe stood aside while a slave poured water through the hole.
+Over time, public showers with lead pipes and intricately carved shower heads became common, especially in gymnasiums.

-These showers were usually cold because, as Plato wrote, bathing in lukewarm water was considered only for the elderly.
+These showers were usually cold because, as Plato wrote, bathing in lukewarm water was considered suitable only for the elderly.
 Known for their bravery, the Spartans believed that cold baths would prepare their bodies and minds for battle.

 Cold showers in Ancient Greece